patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Historical_Gazetteer/DECM_Gazetteer/README.md

 5. Documents:

-a) DECM_Gazetteer_Disambiguation_Percentage.xlsx - Excel document with the total amount of place names included in the Relaciones Geográficas de Nueva España and Yucatán, places disambiguated with X and Y coordinates and without.
+a) DECM_Gazetteer_Disambiguation_Percentage.xlsx - Excel document with the total amount of toponyms included in the primary and secondary sources used, the number and percentage of places disambiguated where X and Y coordinates were assigned or not found.

-b) DECM_Gazetteer_Registry.xlsx: Excel file with a list of all the information of sources and attibutes included in DECM_Gazetteer_primarysources, DECM_Gazetteer_secondarysources, DECM_Additional_Information, and DECM_Tables.
+b) DECM_Gazetteer_Registry.xlsx & CSV: Excel and CSV files with a list of all the information of sources and attibutes included in DECM_Gazetteer_primarysources, DECM_Gazetteer_secondarysources, DECM_Additional_Information, and DECM_Tables.

-c) Souces_for_the_Disambiguation - Word file with the bibliographical references used to locate the place names in the DECM_Gazetteer_primarysources folder.
+c) Souces_for_the_Disambiguation - Text file with the bibliographical references used to locate the place names in the DECM_Gazetteer_primarysources folder.

 ```